InvisibleTech/datasciencefromscratch/README.md

 I will try to keep driving this FP, Immutable Approach as long as possible.
 Or until I surrender and follow along with Python creating non-FP, mutable Scala.
 I am trying to learn more about ML by implementing it.
 So I am trying to have fun.
-Also, I am not very experienced with Python, basically this is like mrtial arts training under an icy waterfall, fighting bears in the mountainas during winater.
+Also, I am not very experienced with Python.
+This exercise is like martial arts training under an icy waterfall, fighting bears in the mountains in the dead of winter (these bears happen to be insomniacs).